 - Has LM-80 testing been performed by your LED or LED module manufacturer?

 LEDs do not fail like conventional lighting sources.
 Their life is measured by a rating called L70.
 The lighting industry has determined that the end of life of LED products is when the lumen output is 70% of its initial output (30% depreciation).
 Since LED’s last so long and advance rapidly it is impossible to test them for their rated life so LM-80 was created as a test to determine light output after 6,000 hours of testing.

 LED is the lighting technology of the future.
 It is estimated that switching to LED lighting over the next two decades could save the country $250 billion in energy costs over that period, reduce the electricity consumption for lighting by nearly one half, and avoid 1,800 million metric tons of carbon emission.
 Because of the endless potential with LED lighting it is here to stay and will be an important part of the lighting industry for years to come.

 LEDs have the potential to provide huge energy savings and years of beautiful light; however, the results you experience largely depend on the quality of LED products and light fixtures you choose.
 For those reasons, Premier Lighting only carries the highest-grade fixtures and Energy Star certified LEDs.
 Our trained technicians install all materials to the highest of industry standards, so you always get the full value from your investment.

 We serve locations nationwide and keep a wide variety of LEDs in stock for virtually any application.
-Contact us today for more LED information or to learn about our products.
+Contact us today for more LED information or head to our online LED store to learn about our products.